 SMA 300 SOCIAL ASPECTS IN SPORT AND RECREATION investigates sport as a microcosm of society and explores how the sports we play are influenced by cultural traditions, social values, and economic forces.
-The focus of this course will be on the examination of sport as a social institution and its integration within the
+The focus of this course will be on the examination of sport as a social institution and its integration within the greater societal structure.

-SMA 310 LEGAL ISSUES IN SPORT AND RECREATION is a comprehensive examination of legal issues in sport, physical education, and recreation.
-Specific focus will be on risk and risk management and the impact on the formulation and modification of policies controlling operations of sport, recreation, and physical education
+SMA 310 LEGAL AND ETHICAL ISSUES IN SPORT AND RECREATION is a comprehensive examination of legal issues in sport, physical education, and recreation.
+Specific focus will be on risk and risk management and the impact on the formulation and modification of policies controlling operations of sport, recreation, and physical education programs.

-SMA 320 FACILITY DESIGN AND MANAGEMENT is an examination of the concepts of design and management of sports and recreation facilities.
-This course will focus on various issues such as site selection, layout, plan and design, maintenance, staffing, fiscal management, and risk management
+SMA 320 FACILITY DESIGN AND MANAGEMENT IN SPORT/RECREATION is an examination of the concepts of design and management of sports and recreation facilities.
+This course will focus on various issues such as site selection, layout, plan and design, maintenance, staffing, fiscal management, and risk management.